DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Numerical implementation

 \subsection{Implementation details}

 Suitable NN architecture should be constructed for field approximation.
 The selection of activation function is essential in the NN architecture, as the activation function decides the non-linearity.
-The ReLU function which is commonly used in deep learning tasks is not suggested in DEM framework, as its first derivative is discontinuous and the second derivative vanishes, which brings error for computing the stress.
+The ReLU function which is commonly used in deep learning tasks is not suggested in DEM framework, as its first derivative is discontinuous and the second derivative vanishes, which brings difficulties for derive a smooth solution.
 Here, the tanh function is applied in our implementation for its smoothness.
-Theoretically, a deeper NN has a stronger expressive ability, but it may suffer from gradient vanishing with tanh activations.
+Theoretically, a deeper NN has a stronger expressive ability, but it may suffer from gradient vanishing with tanh activation functions.
 One technique to mitigate this is the use of residual connections \cite{he2016deep}.
 The $i-th$ residual block of the NN can be expressed as:

-where $F$ represents the residual mapping with trainable parameters to be learned.
+where $\operatorname{G}$ represents the residual mapping with trainable parameters to be learned.
 In the following cases, two neural networks containing one fully-connected layer and two residual blocks are respectively used for approximating the displacements components $u_1$ and $u_2$ for 2D problems.
 Each of the residual blocks contains two fully connected layers, and each fully connected layer used in the NN has 30 neurons in all cases.

 Then the NN approximation has to fulfill the essential boundary conditions a-priori to guarantee the accuracy with DEM framework \cite{wang2022cenn,nguyen2021parametric}.
-Generally, the essential boundary conditions can be imposed by "hard constraints" on the neural network approximation:
+Generally, the essential boundary conditions can be imposed by "hard constraints" on the neural network approximation.
+Let $\bm{u}(\bm{x}) = NN(\bm{x}, \bm{\gamma}(\bm{x}))$ rewritten to be $\hat{\bm{u}}(\bm{x})$, the hard constraints can be given by the following transformation:

 where $A(\bm{x})$ and $B(\bm{x})$ are constructed to satisfy the given boundary conditions.
 The hard constraints can be directly constructed for simple cases \cite{lagaris1998artificial}.
 For complex boundaries, it can be decided either by radius basis functions \cite{wang2022cenn}, pre-trained neural networks \cite{sheng2021pfnn} or distance functions \cite{sukumar2022exact}.